Canop/miaou/installation.md

 # Introduction

-This documentation describes the long installation process.
-There is an alternative: you may use [vagrant](vagrant/vagrant.md) or [docker](docker/README.md) instead.

-It also assumes you're on a recent Ubuntu *(help needed for the doc on other distributions)*.
+This document assumes you're on a recent Debian or Ubuntu *(help needed for the doc on other distributions)*.

 It's a work in progress and you're invited to come chat with other developers on Miaou before and while installing.